Caring for Our Nation’s Heroes

 May is Military Appreciation Month, a time to honor everyone who has served in a branch of the U.S. Military.
 This month, across America, there is also an effort to raise awareness about mental health disorders.
 By understanding how these disorders can uniquely affect active-duty members and veterans, those who are suffering can start to see treatment in a new light and begin to heal.

 American Addiction Center’s Joy Sutton, Host of “Addiction Talk,” addressed these issues while talking with experts from River Oaks Treatment Center.
-They lead The Rally Point: AAC program, specialized treatment for Veterans.
+They lead Salute to Recovery, a specialized treatment program for Veterans.

 “It’s important that we get more policies in place to promote early intervention for service members,” says Dr. Steven Ramos, Assistant Clinical Director.
 “We are losing Veterans and service members to addiction and suicide, and we all must do a better job.”